Am I Trading Whilst Insolvent? A Director's Guide to Avoiding Personal Liability

 I have heard that trading insolvently is a criminal offence, which will lead to disqualification of the directors.

-Trading whilst insolvent is a legal term used to describe a business which continues trading when it cannot pay its debts and its liabilities are greater than its assets.
+So, trading whilst insolvent is a legal term used to describe a business which continues trading when it is insolvent.
 This action can lead to a breach of several provisions of the Insolvency Act 1986.
 So, it is important to take care and know the risks if your business is struggling.

 If the company IS insolvent, and if the board of the company continues to trade whilst it is insolvent, the directors of the company may face penalties.